 8. Throw a party for everyone

 Jesus often used the image of a party to describe the Kingdom of God.
 He talked about wedding receptions and banquet feasts, and participated in several large group celebrations.
-Host your own Kingdom party by cooking for the neighborhood, or buying lunch for the entire office or your church.
-Feed everyone you can and give people an opportunity to be together.
+Host your own Kingdom party!
+You may choose to cook for the neighborhood, friends, people from church who you rarely see or office colleagues.
+Keep this act of love festive with fun napkins and other decorations.

 9. Serve in worship

 Your church needs you.
-Sing in the choir, usher, serve as a reader, work with the tech team, help a young family with their baby, or find some other way to serve your church.
+Sing in the choir, usher, serve as a liturgist, work with the tech team or find some other way to serve your church.
+If you worship primarily online, ask your church staff how you might be able to help, including sending out cards or making phone calls to people on the church prayer list.
 Don't wait for someone to ask you to use your God-given gifts.
 Offer yourself in service to your church for the season.

 10. Say "thank you"